 The "extralateral rights" feature of the mining law is granted by Sec.
-2322, R. S. It is unique in that it gives a two-fold title to lode claims.
+2322, R.S.
+It is unique in that it gives a two-fold title to lode claims.
 That is, there is a title to the surface boundaries, and, presumably all within such boundaries down to the center of the earth; and there is also a title that may be exercised laterally beyond such boundaries.

 It was the intent of the law to give the locators of a lode claim the vein discovered as well as the surface.
 Hence it is that a vein may be followed downward on its dip beyond the side-lines of the claim and into another's property.
-It cannot be followed beyond the end-lines of the claim.
-The law excludes the "strike" or onward course of the vein beyond end-lines.
+It cannot be followed He cannot remain in possession if the work be unperformed and exclude all others.
+However, if he resumes his work prior to an intervening right and continues same diligently until fully done the law will protect him as against a new locator.